Read the Curl Pattern Before Treating It as Illness

 Curled gills become substantially more concerning when paired with any of the following:

-- Noticeable appetite loss or complete food refusal
+- Noticeable appetite loss or repeated food refusal

 - Uncontrolled floating and buoyancy issues